Qiskit/qiskit/docs/index.rst

 - :ref:`Qiskit Terra <Terra>`: Composing quantum programs at the level of circuits and pulses with the code foundation.

-- :ref:`Qiskit Aer <Aer>`: Accelerating development via simulators, emulators, and debuggers
+- :ref:`Qiskit Aer <Aer>`: Accelerating development via simulators and noise models

 - :ref:`Qiskit Ignis <Ignis>`: Addressing noise and errors